 Complete the form and put N/A in fields that are not applicable to you.

-Make sure that you print it in an A4 size paper.
+Make sure that you print it on an A4 size paper.

 Download the Japan Visa Application Form HERE.